-- Plug the money drains.
+3. Plug the Money Drains.
 Eliminate all those sneaky, unnecessary expenses.
 For example, the annual credit card fee for $25.00.
 If you think it isn’t a big deal, think again.
 If you are 35 today and live until 85 that $25 a year saved at 8% interest will be $14,344.
 Beware little expenses that add up at a shocking rate, like the daily cup of java.
 Buy your own espresso maker, bring it to the office and save $500-$600 in a year.
 Read the full article here.

-- Put in place a daily pleasure.
+5. Put in Place a Daily Pleasure.
 Make sure that you have something to look forward to every single day.
 It doesn’t have to be big or expensive.
 Try a hot bath, a phone call to a friend, time alone, a walk in the park.
 For more on installing healthy habits read here.

-- Strengthen your strengths; delegate the rest.
-Life is way to short to waste it doing something you aren’t great at.
+6. Strengthen Your Strengths; Delegate the Rest.
+Life is way too short to waste it doing something you aren’t great at.
 Figure out what your strengths are and focus on improving those.
 Delegate your weaknesses or set up a system to automate them.
 Learn more about our Career Tests designed to help you identify your innate talents and abilities.

-- Do something that energizes you.
+7. Do Something that Energizes You.
 Prevent burnout by consistently scheduling weekly activities that replenish your energy, light you up and keep you excited about life.
 Watching TV does not count as it drains your energy.
 Ballroom dancing, tennis, yoga, massage or anything that energizes you counts!

-- Underpromise and Overdeliver.
-If you think you can get it done in one week, tell your boss it will take two weeks, then turn it in early.
-Most people underestimate how much time it takes to get things done and end up overpromising and then look bad when they turn things in late.
+9. Under-promise and Over-deliver.
+If you think you can get it done in one week, tell your boss it will take two weeks, and then turn it in early.
+Most people underestimate how much time it takes to get things done and end up over-promising and then look bad when they turn things in late.
 Get in the habit of doubling or tripling the time you need to get things done and you’ll find you will impress your manager more.
 And, add value at every interaction.
 Every single customer and colleague interaction is an opportunity to add value.
 How can you add value?
 A smile, an acknowledgement, a favor.
 Learn how to convert your compliments into acknowledgements and improve your communication skills here.

-- Bonus Tip: Give 5 thanks a day.
-Send out 5 hand-written thank you notes or phone calls every day.
+Bonus Tip: Give Five Thanks a Day.
+Send out five hand-written thank you notes or phone calls every day.
 This is essential for maintaining your best clients and for acknowledging the people who have helped you in any way.
 Here’s one of the best wealth attraction tips: the more grateful you are for what you have, the more you will attract.
 Read more about Gratitude and the Law of Attraction here.